 Homeowners and business owners who want to improve the spaces where they live and work recognize they must select a Design/Builder that can help them achieve their goals.
 Our ability to capture and execute our clients' vision is why they choose us as their construction partner.
 At Design Construction Concepts it all comes together!

-We consider our trade partners to be an extension of our core team.
-We are a relationship-driven design-build firm that believes in creating long-term partnerships that benefit our clients, our business and our community.
-We value the diversity of experience, thinking and problem-solving that comes from working with trade partners from a wide variety of backgrounds, including woman-owned businesses (WBEs), minority-owned businesses (MBEs) and veteran-owned businesses.
+We believe our trade partners are an extension of our company and team.
+We are a relationship driven, design-build firm that believes in creating long term partnerships that benefit our clients, our business and our community.
+We value the diversity of experience, thinking and problem solving that comes from working with trade and supplier partners from a wide variety of backgrounds, including women business enterprises (WBEs), minority business enterprises (MBEs), disadvantaged business enterprises (DBEs) and Black Contractors Owners and Executives (BCOE).

 Helping others is baked into our DNA.
 Our “Pay it Forward” mindset provides us the opportunity to make a difference through philanthropic partnerships.
 Giving back to our community has a lasting impact on our team members and the organizations we support.
 Our diverse relationships extend to local non-profit organizations, community groups and Midwest-based charities, as well as national and worldwide organizations.
 A few examples include: